Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Additional experimental details and results

-Replacing the non-linear vector field with a block-diagonal linear vector field reduces the average time per training step by a factor of $20$, bringing the model within the range of per-step training time of the SSM baselines, without impacting the average test accuracy.
-The training time can be reduced even further by using a diagonal linear vector field, but this reduces the average test accuracy on all six datasets, possibly due to the decreased expressivity.
-Using a dense linear vector field increases the run-time and GPU memory compared to a block-diagonal linear vector field.
-Additionally, it decreases the average test accuracy on all six datasets, possibly due to over-fitting from the large number of parameters per state-transition.
-These results suggest that using a block-diagonal linear vector field may have benefits beyond simply reducing the computational cost of the model.
+Table~\ref{tab:app_uea_full_results_rounded} presents a breakdown of the average test accuracies from Table~\ref{tab:uea_full_results_rounded} across individual datasets.
+Figure~\ref{fig:time-vs-acc} provides a visual representation of the performance of the baseline models, dense LNCDE, diagonal SLiCE, and block-diagonal SLiCE on the UEA-MTSCA benchmark.
+Although Log-NCDEs improve the average time per training step compared with NCDEs and NRDEs, a substantial gap remains relative to S5, S6, LRU, and Mamba.
+Replacing the non-linear vector field with a block-diagonal linear vector field reduces the average time per training step by a factor of $20$, bringing it within the same order of magnitude as the SSM baselines without degrading the average test accuracy.
+Using a diagonal linear vector field further decreases the training time to below that of the SSM baselines while maintaining comparable accuracy to the baselines.
+However, the average test accuracy is lower than that of the block-diagonal variant, consistent with its reduced expressivity.
+Employing a dense linear vector field slightly increases run-time and substantially raises GPU memory usage compared with the block-diagonal case.
+It also reduces the average test accuracy, which may indicate over-fitting due to the large number of parameters per state transition.
+This result suggests that using a block-diagonal linear vector field may have benefits beyond simply reducing the computational cost of the model.

+To conclude, we evaluate how the Log-ODE method and parallel associative scan influence time per training step and GPU memory for the diagonal SLiCE, block-diagonal SLiCE, and dense LNCDE.
+The EigenWorms dataset is chosen for this comparison, as it contains approximately $18{,}000$ observations per time series.
+Table~\ref{tab:time_par_assoc_scan} summarises the effect of applying a parallel associative scan with varying chunk sizes on time per $1{,}000$ training steps without the Log-ODE method.
+For all three models, increasing the number of parallel steps yields strong reductions in time per training step.
+The impact of the high I/O costs associated with an associative scan is evident from the diminishing benefit of a small number of parallel steps as you move from diagonal, through block-diagonal, to dense matrices.